lassence/portfolio/cookbook/sql_join_or.md

 # Join tables in SQL with multiple ON conditions

-It is well known that tou can `JOIN` tables on multiple columns with `AND`:
+It is well known that you can `JOIN` tables on multiple columns with `AND`:

 ```sql
 SELECT a.id,